agravier/agravier.github.io/etc/notes/ci1-coursera/notes03.md

 TB: Derivatives are complicated.
 Why did you think retail traders would want this?

 TS: The retail trader has been used and abused for a long time.
 The retail investor has never been successful.
 He can barely beat the inflation.
-But in an efficient marketplace, it makes no sense when one side wins most of the ime, and the other loses.
+But in an efficient marketplace, it makes no sense when one side wins most of the time, and the other loses.
 It should come up as 50-50.
 We felt that the opportunity was huge to close the gap.
 For a long time, the industry has had a lack of domain expertise, and we though that we could bring that to people who would appreciate the intellectual discussion.
 It worked, when we sold thinkorswim, we had ~200k customers.

 TB: I see with Thinkorswim that there are many different tools that help you look at options, probabilites etc. Which of those tools are the most important?